Should You Pay Off Credit Cards or Save?

 Should you pay off credit cards or save?
 Compare high-APR opportunity cost, starter emergency funds, employer match priorities, and hybrid approaches for 2026.

 Should you pay off credit cards or save?
 The debate pits guaranteed high APR cost against uncertain future emergencies and long-term investing.
 For most people carrying 18–25% revolving debt in 2026, the math favors aggressive card payoff after a thin cash buffer and after capturing free employer match money—not after abandoning all savings forever.
+The question is not save or pay; it is how much buffer you need, what rate you are fighting, and what free money you would leave on the table by choosing wrong.

 The Opportunity Cost Frame